birukbelihu/OpenCVBasics/README.md

 https://github.com/BirukBelihu/OpenCVBasics.git
 ```

 Go Back To PyCharm, Click On Clone Repository, Paste The Copied Repository URL & Clone.
-It Handles Everything From Installing Packages From Requirements Text File & Other Stuffs.
+It Handles Everything From Installing Packages From Requirements Text File To Preparing The Project For Running & Other Stuffs.

 ### Without PyCharm